lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    The `Scorer` takes as input the predictions of a pre-trained model on the set of unlabeled images.
 It offers a `calculate_scores()` method, which evaluates different scores based on how certain the model is about the images.
-When performing a selection, the scores are passed to the API so the selection can use them with CORAL.
+When performing a selection, the scores are passed to the API to be used by the selection strategies CORAL and ACTIVE_LEARNING.

    Active learning scores are scalar values (per sample) between 0.0 and 1.0 where values closer to 1.0 indicate very important samples.